skip to Main Content

 4. Other Exemptions

-• Gains from disposal of Nigerian government securities were not chargeable
+• Gains from Nigerian government securities

-• Similarly, transfers in approved regulated securities lending transactions were exempt
+• Approved regulated securities lending transactions

-Practical Example under Finance Act 2021
+Practical Example Under Finance Act 2021

-Scenario: ABC Limited disposed of shares in Companies X and Y for a total of ₦200 million in March 2022, realizing a chargeable gain of ₦50 million.
-In April 2022 (same year of assessment), ABC Limited reinvested the entire ₦200 million proceeds in acquiring shares in Company Z.
+ABC Limited disposed of shares in Companies X and Y for ₦200 million in March 2022 and realized a chargeable gain of ₦50 million.

 • Proceeds reinvested: ₦150 million (75%)